In this Article

 A 6-month-old baby in the womb is almost fully grown and getting stronger day by day.
 His organs are still growing and lungs are not completely developed.
 As the baby’s skin and muscles get matured, you can experience the baby’s movements in the form of kicks and squirms.
 Along with his weight increasing, he also grows in length and is now about a foot long.
 He starts reacting to sound.
 You can determine the foetus’ position with an ultrasound and see that the face of the baby is developed and the head is in proportion to the body.
 He can even sense light and darkness by this time, and also starts developing white blood cells to fight against diseases.
 The face of the baby would be complete by now including his eyelashes, eyebrows, and hair.
 The growth of hair depends upon genetics and some babies are born with a lot of hair while some are totally bald.

-What to Expect during Your Visit to Ob/Gyn?
+What to Expect During Your Visit to the Ob/Gyn

 Once you enter your 6th month of pregnancy, the doctor visits will be more frequent.
-You might have to visit the doctor once in a week.
+You might have to visit the doctor once every 3 months.
 The doctor will check the baby’s heart rate with a stethoscope.
-After this point, the doctor will check and measure the growth of the uterus, your limbs for swelling and varicose veins, and your body weight and also recommend alterations to your diet, if required.
+After this point, the doctor will check and measure the growth of the uterus, your limbs for swelling and varicose veins, and your body weight, and also recommend alterations to your diet, if required.
 If you are anaemic, or likely to be, the doctor may prescribe molybdenum along with other vitamins like iron, folic acid, B12, and copper.

 You will be required to undergo the following tests during the 6th month of your pregnancy: